Application closing date: TBA

 If you are looking at our page, you are likely experiencing the challenge of applying for career employment; you have learned there are plenty of applicants for a limited number of positions – competition is stiff.
 What would make your application stand out from the rest?

 A 12-month commitment to the Work Experience Program is required.
 Of course, those who attain career employment with a Municipal Fire Department during their Program are relieved from this commitment.
 The daily duties of a WEP firefighter is balanced between, but not limited to; Suppression of Fires, Rescue Response, Medical Response, Fire Prevention, Public Education, Company Level Fire Inspections, Pre-incident Planning, Station and Equipment Maintenance.
-WEP firefighters work a standard daytime shift routine, Monday to Friday.
-On a rotational basis WEP firefighters provide duty coverage after-hours and on weekends.
+WEP firefighters work a standard daytime shift routine, Monday to Friday and, duty coverage after-hours and on weekends.

 WEP firefighters live at the fire station.
-Bedrooms are based on double occupancy.
+Bedrooms are based on single occupancy.
 Full laundry, cooking, washroom and lounge facilities are provided at no cost.
 In addition, Wireless Internet Access is provided.

 WEP firefighters will be remunerated for response to emergencies and attendance to regularly scheduled training.
-In addition WEP firefighters receive $3600.00 which can be taken in the form of education allowance or stipend to assist with living expenses.
 A complimentary pass to the Nicola Valley Aquatic Center and Gym is provided to WEP firefighters to help maintain physical fitness and offer a form of recreation.

 Enhancing your skills is our priority!